metafacture/metafacture-tutorial/06a_Introduction_into_Metafacture-Flux.md

 The result should be the same as before but with the module `open-http` you can get the text that is provided via an url.

-LBut lets understand what a Flux Workflow does.
+But lets understand what a Flux Workflow does.
 The Flux-Workflow is combination of different moduls to process incoming semi structured data.
 In our example we have different things that we do with these modules:

 First we have a URL.